kennethtiet/kennethtiet.github.io/_projects/2_project.md

 category: work
 ---

 Tic Tac Toe Game built using React framework.
-This was a fun little side project to get some more experience working with the framework!
+This was a fun little side project to get some more experience working with React.

+Tech Stack
+React

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">